How to use a LISTSERV (for list subscribers)

 Serve off

 LISTSERV will "serve off" a subscriber if more than 21 consecutive invalid commands are sent to listserv@lists.mcgill.ca.
-This protects the LISTSERV from loops due to e-mail errors.
+This protects the LISTSERV from loops due to email errors.
 Once served off, the subscriber cannot post, subscribe, unsubscribe, or set personal options.
 The list owner would be able to restore their subscription.
+If the served-off account is the sole owner or if the list owner is unable to restore the subscription, an IT request will need to be logged.

 Changing your email address